LTGRP/laser-level-webcam-linux/README.md

 1. Install Python on your computer.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

-2. Clone this repository or download the ZIP file and extract it to a folder on your computer.
+2. Clone this repository git clone https://github.com/LTGRP/laser-level-webcam-linux.git

-3. Open a terminal and navigate to the folder where you extracted the files.
+3. cd laser-level-webcam-linux

 4. Install the required packages by running the following command: